-Hold Up Half The Sky is an ongoing interactive sound & video installation project, using field recordings gathered while walking in rallies/protests in a handful of international cities from 2014-2017.
-This piece was begun when shooting footage of the sky during a manif in Paris in 2014, and I have been gathering footage since then.
-The piece also includes recordings of the sky captured from above, while flying.
-The protest footage was shot by holding a cell phone camera over my head and capturing the audio of the protest while walking, catching images of the sky above us and we wound our way through the streets or lingered in parks, and leaving out any identifying images of the protestors.
-This is juxtaposed with video of clouds from above when flying, shot out the airplane window.
-The piece contrasts the raucous, human, emotional sounds with visuals of the slow, ephemeral, drifting clouds or setting sun above.
-Two temporalities coexist – one of focused, immediate human strife and one of the of the earth’s continual rotation.
+Hold Up Half The Sky is an ongoing interactive sound & video installation project, using field recordings gathered while walking in rallies/protests in a handful of international cities from 2014 to the present.
+The protest footage is shot by holding a camera over my head and capturing the audio of the protest while walking, catching images of the sky above as we wound our way through the streets or lingered in parks, and leaving out any identifying images of the protestors.
+This is juxtaposed with video of clouds seen from above when flying, shot out the airplane window.
+The piece contrasts the raucous, human, emotional sounds with visuals of the slow, ephemeral, drifting clouds.
+Two scales and spaces coexist – one of focused, immediate human strife and one of the vast and common space of the atmosphere.
 The sky is the site of social power in many ways: surveillance devices, drones, satellites, missiles, and the like all occupy this space.
 And while the visuals of these videos are similar, the audio reveals the specificity of the experience of living under particular skies in particular moments: songs, police helicopters, screaming, chanting, different languages, alarms, etc.

 some examples of the recordings I am working with:

 music & dance through the wall, U.S. – Mexico border, 2017

 Protests following Trump election, NYC Union Square, 2016